Spiderixius/IIT_1st_Assignment/readme.txt

 Sections are divided by a title covered in forwardslashes.
 This readme file was written in sublime 2.

+Source code can also be found on  https://github.com/Spiderixius/IIT_1st_Assignment

 //////////////////////////////////
 //		Project Description		//
 //////////////////////////////////